Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M575 P1 B57600 S1
 </pre>

-This sets the communications parameters of the serial comms channel specified by the P parameter.
+### Description

 P0 specifies the main serial interface (typically a USB port, or serial-over-USB), while P1 specifies an auxiliary serial port (for example, the port used to connect a PanelDue) and P2 specifies a second auxiliary port if there is one.
 The B parameter is the required baud rate (this parameter is typically ignored if the port is a true USB port).

+### Notes

 In RRF 3.1 and later for Duet 3, the auxiliary serial port remains disabled until a M575 P1 command is received.
 This is to allow the IO_0 port to be used for other purposes.
 In RRF 3.2 and later on all boards, the auxilliary serial port(s) remain disabled until enabled using M575.

 ## M576: Set SPI comms parameters

+*Supported in RRF 3.4 and later in SBC mode.*
+This sets the communications parameters of the SPI channel.

 ### Parameters